spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/palette-rbac.md

 Different resources in Palette exist at different scopes.
 Some resources are global and can be accessed across all scopes, while others are specific to a particular scope.
-For example, Users and Teams are managed at the Tenant scope, and are only accessible to Tenant administrators, or Tenant roles with user modification permissions.
-Cloud accounts on the other hand, can be defined at the Tenant scope and at the Project scope.
+For example, Users and Teams are managed at the Tenant scope, and are only accessible to Tenant administrators or Tenant roles with user modification permissions.
+Cloud accounts, on the other hand, can be defined at the Tenant scope and at the Project scope.
 However, if a cloud account is defined at the Tenant scope, it is accessible to all projects within the tenant.
 If a cloud account is defined at the Project scope, it is only accessible to that project.